mihirchronicles/mihirchronicles.github.io/content/notes/on-artificial-intelligence.md

 How do we obtain intelligence?

-Humans are not born pre-programmed with a set of instructions that we deem intelligent.
-Many of our other friends in animal kingdom are born and immediately get up and run around.
-Humans don't.

-We sit there for a few months staring and listening.
-Babies are processing raw ingredients, but it may look like we are spending a lot of time doing nothing which is perceived to be wasteful.
+Humans aren’t born with pre-programmed instructions we consider intelligent.
+Many other animals are born and immediately start running around.
+Humans don’t.
+We sit there for a few months, staring and listening.
+Babies process raw ingredients, but it may seem like we’re wasting time.

-Though we are not pre-programmed with instructions on how to interact with our surroundings, we do come with pre-programmed genetic code.
-Our DNA has genetic code which is passed on to us from our ancestors.
-An infant does not know how to hold a spoon to feed itself when they enter the world, but knowing how to cry when hungry is in our genetic code.
-This is nature vs nurture.
+Though we lack instructions for interacting with our surroundings, we possess pre-programmed genetic code inherited from our ancestors.
+While infants can’t feed themselves, they can cry when hungry.
+This is nature vs. nurture.

-As babies grow into infants, they break into adaptive behavior, language, vocalization and motor skills.
-They are performing repetitive exercises through which learnings are reinforced.
-Reward and punishment play a role into this feedback cycle.
+Babies develop adaptive behavior, language, vocalization, and motor skills through repetitive exercises that reinforce learning.
+Reward and punishment influence this feedback cycle.

-For effective learning you need cause-and-effect.
-The causal relationships—some things make other things happen enabling us to learn how our surroundings work.
-The cause and effect shapes our behavior.
-For example, picking a glass of water and dropping it on the floor makes carpet wet so next time we'll be careful of dropping water on a carpet.
+For effective learning, cause-and-effect relationships are essential.
+These relationships help us understand how our surroundings work and shape our behavior.
+For instance, dropping water on a carpet makes it wet, prompting us to be more careful in the future.

-This cause and effect drives feedback loop cycle for infants and toddlers.
-They modify one tiny thing to see what happens.
-They are constantly experimenting by interacting with their environment.
-Some pre-programming from DNA helps shape our personality and behavior, but major learning comes from experimenting.
-This is when cultural norms are also enforced.
-For example, nose picking is bad in public.
+This feedback loop cycle drives infants and toddlers’ experimentation.
+They modify one thing to see the result.
+DNA pre-programs personality and behavior, but major learning comes from interaction.
+Cultural norms are enforced during this process, like nose-picking in public.

-As the learning is reinforced for toddlers through interaction with their environment, motor skills starts to take shape.
-For example, motor flexes when taking a hard fall on a playground.
-It is impossible to instruct a toddler step by step what organs to involve when they get hurt.
-But human body evolves without too much practice.
-Daniel Dennett, an American philosopher and cognitive scientist called this _competence with comprehension_ and _competence without comprehension_.
-There is a lot of competence in the absence of comprehension within our species.
-The falling on a playground is a great example.
+As toddlers interact with their environment, their motor skills begin to develop.
+For instance, when they take a hard fall on a playground, their bodies naturally flex.
+It’s impossible to instruct a toddler exactly which organs to involve when they get hurt.
+However, the human body adapts without extensive practice.
+Daniel Dennett, an American philosopher and cognitive scientist, coined the terms “competence with comprehension” and “competence without comprehension” to describe this phenomenon.
+Our species demonstrates a remarkable amount of competence without fully comprehending the mechanisms behind it.
+A great example of this is the body’s ability to adapt to injuries like falling on a playground.

-This finally leads me to commonsense.
-It gives us basic assumptions that help us navigate this complex world.
-Experience and genetics collectively teaches us to do quick inferences.
-If you have a wider vehicle you know you cannot fit in a narrow alleyway.
-This is learned by having countless interactions between physical experience, innate repository, thinking and rationalizing.
-And the combination of complex intelligent systems results in projecting assumptions to other things in life.
-This general awareness is what we mean by common sense.
+This finally leads me to commonsense, which provides us with fundamental assumptions that aid us in navigating this intricate world.
+Through collective experience and genetic predisposition, we acquire the ability to make quick inferences.
+For instance, if you have a larger vehicle, you understand that it won’t fit in a narrow alleyway.
+This is learned through numerous interactions between physical experiences, our innate repository of knowledge, thinking, and rationalization.
+The combination of these complex intelligent systems enables us to project assumptions onto other aspects of life.
+This general awareness is what we refer to as common sense.

-Intelligence is neither straightforward nor formulaic.
-Our ancestors don't bring us to the world with step-by-step instructions.
-But able to desire is what makes us unique and intelligent than other species in the animal kingdom.
+Intelligence is neither simple nor predictable.
+Our ancestors didn’t provide us with step-by-step instructions to enter the world.
+However, the ability to desire sets us apart from other species in the animal kingdom and makes us intelligent.

 ### Curiosity